-Conyers Park Acquisition Corp. (the "Company") was incorporated in Delaware on April 20, 2016.
+Convers Park Acquisition Corp. (the "Company") was incorporated in Delaware on April 20, 2016.
 The Company was formed for the purpose of effecting a merger, capital stock exchange, asset acquisition, stock purchase, reorganization or similar business combination with one or more businesses (the "Initial Business Combination").
 The Company is an "emerging growth company," as defined in Section 2(a) of the Securities Act of 1933, as amended, or the "Securities Act," as modified by the Jumpstart Our Business Startups Act of 2012 (the "JOBS Act").

-At June 30, 2016, the Company had not commenced any operations.
-All activity for the period from April 20, 2016 (Inception) through June 30, 2016 relates to the Company's formation and the preparation for the initial public offering ("Public Offering") described below.
+At September 30, 2016, the Company had not commenced any operations.
+All activity for the period from April 20, 2016 (Inception) through September 30, 2016 relates to the Company's formation and the initial public offering ("Public Offering") described below and since the Public Offering, the search for a target business with which to consummate an Initial Business Combination.
 The Company will not generate any operating revenues until after completion of its Initial Business Combination, at the earliest.
 The Company will generate non-operating income in the form of interest income on cash and cash equivalents from the proceeds derived from the Public Offering.
 The Company has selected December 31st as its fiscal year end.